 POP_USE_TRAN SNAPSHOT This option instructs POP to take advantage of the last data point of a previous transient simulation, assuming the circuit and the initial conditions remained the same between the two simulation runs.
 This option does not take on any value.
 It is either turned ON or turned OFF.
 If it is turned ON, the POP analysis will use the last data point of a previous transient simulation as the initial condition to start the POP analysis.
 Usually this leads to a faster POP analysis.
 Example: .OPTIONS POP_USE_TRAN_SNAPSHOT POP_OUTPUT CYCLES=n Number of cycles of steady-state POP Data to show.
 After a successful POP analysis, SIMPLIS will generate the steady- state time-domain waveforms for an integral number switching cycles.
 If set, the option value must be a positive integer between 1 and 16, inclusively.
 If this option is not set, it defaults to 5.
 Example: .OPTIONS POP_OUTPUT_CYCLES=3 POP_SHOWDATA Display POP Data.
 In general, this option is turned on as a debugging aid if a Periodic Operating Point (POP) analysis fails.
 This option does not take on any value.
 It is either turned ON or turned OFF.
 If it is turned ON, the progress of the periodic operating point analysis is output and the resulting waveforms may be viewed in the same manner as for the POP cycles.
-To turn this option ON this, the line in the following example should be output to the SIMPLIS simulation input deck.
+To turn this option ON, the line in the following example should be output to the SIMPLIS simulation input deck.
 Example: .OPTIONS POP_SHOWDATA SNAPSHOT_INTVL Minimum duration between snapshots.
 This instructs SIMPLIS to save a snapshot of the internal state of the simulation at intervals no smaller than the option value set for SNAPSHOTINTVL.
-If set, the option value must be a non-negative floating-point number.
+If set, the option value must be a positive floating-point number.
 Engineering prefixes are allowed.
 If this option is not set, it defaults to zero.
-If this option is not set, or if the option is set to zero, SIMPLIS would not save any snapshots at all.
-Example: .OPTIONS SNAPSHOT_INTVL =10M
+If this option is not set, or if the option is set to zero, SIMPLIS will only save snapshots at $t=0$ and the end time of the simulation.
+Example: .0PTIONS SNAPSHOT_INTVL = $100u$